Runtime-Architects/.github/profile/README.md

 **Multi-Agent Intelligence for a Carbon-Neutral Europe**

-Welcome to the official GitHub organization for **Sustainable City AI** — a cutting-edge initiative developing scalable, AI-powered systems to drive sustainable energy decisions across the European Union.
+Welcome to the official GitHub organization for **Sustainable City AI** — a cutting-edge initiative developing scalable, AI-powered systems to drive sustainable energy decisions across the European Union 🇪🇺.

 Our mission is to bridge energy data, artificial intelligence, and everyday citizens through real-time insights and secure multi-agent collaboration — all in support of Europe’s climate goals.